SYLLABUS FOR WCC ASTR&100 Introduction to Astronomy Fall 2010

 STUDY SCHEDULE

-WEEK TEXTBOOK UNITS
+WEEK

 SUBJECT MATERIAL

-Week 3 49 to 51 Our Sun, Star Properties
+Week 3 Our Sun, Properties of Stars

-Week 7 76 to 82 Active Galaxies, Cosmology, Big Bang
+Week 7 Galaxies, Cosmology, The Big Bang

-Week 9 35 to 40, 43, 44, 83, 84 Planets, Life in the Universe
+Week 9 Planets, Life in the Universe

 Course elements that determine the final grade include weekly discussion questions, weekly quizzes, the final exam, extra credit, and attendance of a planetarium show.
 The following percentages are what I will use to compute final grades.